Vietnam.vn - Nền tảng quảng bá Việt Nam

 A hundred things to worry about

-Who doesn’t love seeing a lush green garden?
+Who doesn’t love to see a lush green garden?
 But to achieve such results, it takes days of learning, research, and even a lot of effort.
 Most Vietnamese people in the West start gardening from scratch, and it’s a big challenge because the climate and soil conditions are different from their homeland.

 "Summer in Europe is very short, so if you plant in the wrong season, you will lose everything and have to wait for the next season," Thien Y explained.
-Not to mention that there are years when the weather is erratic, and by mid-May it is still cold and the plants cannot grow.
+Not to mention that there are years when the weather is erratic, until mid-May it is still cold and the plants cannot grow.

 Thien Y's basket of hometown vegetables (Photo provided by the character)